 The Assembly only agrees to make a report a parliamentary paper if it needs legal protection.
 Common examples are reports from the Auditor-General, the Ombudsman and parliamentary committees.

 Tabling takes place when the Legislative Assembly deals with administrative matters, known as formal business.
-Wednesdays and Thursdays start with formal business.
-On a Tuesday, the Assembly starts with question time, and then deals with formal business.
+Each sitting day starts with formal business.

 Most of the documents must be tabled to comply with the law.
 The Clerk tables these documents by presenting the documents and announcing details to the Chamber.